GrimNick/GrimNick/README.md

 ###

-<p align="left">I'm an NLP and AI enthusiast from an Engineering background currently in Nepal.<br><br>🔭 I’m working on integrating NLP techniques such as tokenization, semantic analysis, and sentiment analysis into machine learning pipelines.<br><br>📚 I'm currently learning advanced applications of deep learning using frameworks like TensorFlow and PyTorch, and exploring AI algorithms like minimax, hill climbing, and alpha-beta pruning through real-world projects like Tic Tac Toe and Chess.<br><br>⚡ In my free time I build ML/NLP models using Python and Java, and experiment with deploying them through web applications using the Spring Boot framework.<br><br>🎓 I often collaborate with my Engineering Professors to clarify concepts and strengthen my understanding as I progress in my learning journey.</p>
+<p align="left">I'm an NLP and AI enthusiast from an Engineering background currently in Nepal.
+I’m working on integrating NLP techniques such as tokenization, semantic analysis, and sentiment analysis into machine learning pipelines.
+I'm currently learning advanced applications of deep learning using frameworks like TensorFlow and PyTorch, and exploring AI algorithms like minimax, hill climbing, and alpha-beta pruning through real-world projects like Tic Tac Toe and Chess.
+In my free time I build ML/NLP models using Python and Java, and experiment with deploying them through web applications using the Spring Boot framework.
+I often collaborate with my Engineering Professors to clarify concepts and strengthen my understanding as I progress in my learning journey.</p>

 ###